 How to Move Windows 10 Installation to Another Drive (SSD/HDD)

 Are you looking for a way to move Windows 10 installation to another drive?
-EaseUS Todo Backup can help achieve that quickly.
+EaseUS Disk Copy can help achieve that quickly.
 It enables you to back up and restore installation to another drive or use the clone function to clone the Windows system to a new SSD or HDD.
 With it, you can migrate all your Windows to another drive without losing data or reinstalling the programs.

 Page Table of Contents